-Petroleum engineering ensures that energy will continue to be a key component to societal functioning and people’s everyday lives.
+Petroleum engineering ensures that energy will continue to be a key component of societal functioning and people’s everyday lives.
 Petroleum engineers solve important challenges that contribute to energy security and national prosperity.
-The rewarding field of petroleum engineering requires knowledge of physics, geology, chemistry and mathematics.
-Petroleum engineers often work on global oil and gas projects in developing areas in developing areas in Asia, Africa, South America and Eastern Europe.
+The rewarding field of petroleum engineering requires knowledge of physics, geology, chemistry, and mathematics.
+Petroleum engineers often work on global oil and gas projects in developing areas in Asia, Africa, South America, and Eastern Europe.

 The Bureau of Labor Statistics (BLS) states that petroleum engineers should have a four-year degree in petroleum engineering, but a bachelor’s degree in chemical or mechanical engineering is sometimes accepted.
 The objective of a petroleum engineering program will most likely be to produce qualified engineers who can successfully provide oil and gas production services and technical advice.
 Graduates of these programs will understand the science and engineering principles behind the technology and operation of petroleum engineering.
 These programs often emphasize ethical behavior, continuing professional education and environmentally responsible stewardship of natural resources.

-Petroleum engineering programs develop a working knowledge of thermodynamics, fluid mechanics, phase behavior, material properties, transport phenomena and strength of materials.
-Petroleum engineering programs develop competence in design and analysis of well systems, drilling procedures and well completion techniques.
+Programs dealing in the engineering of petroleum develop a working knowledge of thermodynamics, fluid mechanics, phase behavior, material properties, transport phenomena and strength of materials.
+Petroleum engineering programs develop competence in design and analysis of well systems, drilling procedures, and well completion techniques.
 Students are trained in the evaluation and characterization of subsurface geological formations through geoscientific methods.
-Students learn how to design and analyze system that produce, inject and handle subsurface fluids.
+Students learn how to design and analyze systems that produce, inject and handle subsurface fluids.
 Students also learn how to optimize resource development and management.